 The Crankstart Scholarship provides a programme of enhanced support to UK residents from lower-income households who are studying for their first undergraduate degree.
-From 2020, eligible students with a household income of £27,500 per year or less will receive generous bursary support, access to funded internships, volunteering opportunities and social and community building events.
+Eligible students commencing their studies in 2024 with a household income of £32,500 per year or less will receive generous bursary support, access to funded internships, volunteering opportunities and social and community building events.
 This is possible thanks to a generous donation by Sir Michael Moritz and Ms Harriet Heyman.

 Am I eligible and how do I apply?

 You do not need to apply.
-From mid-September each year, all students who have been resident in the UK for a period of at least three years (not for the purposes of education), commencing their first undergraduate degree and with a household income of £27,500 or less will be offered a Crankstart Scholarship.
+From mid-September, all students who have been resident in the UK for a period of at least three years (not for the purposes of education), commencing their first undergraduate degree and with a household income of £32,500 or less will be offered a Crankstart Scholarship.
 The household income assessment used will be that carried out by your regional funding agency.

 What are the benefits of the Scholarship?